LamakerOfficial/help-center/_posts/falix/general/2021-09-24-adding-users-to-your-server.md

 ---
 layout: post
-title:  "Adding users to your server"
+title:  "Giving users access to your server panel"
 categories: Falix
 tags: fxgeneral
-permalink: /falix/general/adding-users-to-your-server/
+permalink: /falix/general/giving-users-access-to-your-panel/
 ---

-# Adding Users To Your Server
+# Giving users access to your server panel
-If you need to give other users access to your server, you can easily do so using the "users" feature in the game panel, follow the steps below to learn how:
+If you need to give other users access to your panel, you can easily do so using the "users" feature in the game panel, follow the steps below to learn how:

 > Note: Make sure the user you are adding is already registered in Falix.